memozac-gbz/car-dealership/README.md

  12  condition
  13  odometer
 ```
-Just some of the data was used to fit the model.
-A portion of the data (30% of the records) was saved for testing purposes and measure the accuracy of the model.
+Just some of the data was used to train the model.
+A portion of the data (30% of the records) was saved for testing purposes to measure the accuracy of the model.

 #### 2. Model design